viamrobotics/docs/docs/internals/orientation-vector.md

 description: "A description of Viam's orientation vector object."
 ---

-An _orientation vector_ specifies the angle at which an object is oriented in 3D space.
+An _orientation vector_ specifies the orientation of an object in 3D space.
 You use orientation vectors to specify relative orientations of components when using the [Motion Service](../../services/motion/) and [Frame System](../../services/frame-system/).
 The first three components of this vector form an axis pointing in the same direction as the object.
 **Theta** specifies the angle of the object's rotation about that axis.